Should you extend or move house?

 So, allow a baseline sum of £50,000 + VAT for building an extension

-This figure gives you a realistic idea of what if currently costs to build an extension in Dundee and the surrounding areas.
+This figure gives you a realistic idea of what it currently costs to build an extension.

 This is a biggie, you don’t have to move…how good is that!
 You can stay where you are and get what you want…